bixb922/viper-examples/README.md

 The argument to `ptr32()`, `ptr16()` or `ptr8()` can be a viper int, a uint or a bultins.int, no difference.
 Only the part needed for an address will be extracted.

 You will have to search the microcontroller data sheet for the correct locations and meaning of each bit of the device registers.
 However, this type of manipulation can be very fast.
-Be aware: on a ESP32, MicroPython runs on top of FreeRTOS, which steals some CPU cycles every now and then, and can cause unwanted delays in viper code.
+Be aware: on a ESP32, MicroPython runs on top of FreeRTOS, which steals some CPU cycles every now and then, and can cause small but unwanted delays in viper code.

 The `uctypes` module has an `addressof()` function.
 The result can also be converted to a pointer:
 ```py